Contact information

 Postdoctoral Researcher

-I am a postdoctoral researcher in the Motivation, Decision and Neurostimulation lab led by Miriam Klein-Flugge.
-We study the neural circuits fundamental to human motivation and decision-making by combining non-invasive brain stimulation using ultrasound with neuroimaging techniques and analyses of behaviour.
-I investigate how stimulating particular brain regions causally influences reward processing, approach/avoidance behaviours, and decision confidence.
-Moreover, I am intrigued by how these effects relate to the mechanisms underlying mood disorders, like anxiety and depression.
+I'm a postdoctoral researcher in the Motivation, Decision and Neurostimulation (MoDeS) Lab, led by Miriam Klein-Flugge.
+Our work investigates the neural circuits that underpin human motivation and decision-making, combining non-invasive ultrasound brain stimulation with neuroimaging and behavioural analyses.
+My research focuses on how stimulating specific brain regions causally shapes motivation and decision confidence, and how these effects may shed light on the mechanisms underlying psychiatric disorders.

-I completed my DPhil in 2023 here in Oxford working with Nick Yeung and Dan Bang, where I investigated confidence in adaptive decision-making.
-Prior to my studies at Oxford, I acquired an MSc in Cognitive and Decision Sciences at UCL, an MPhil in Management at the University of Cambridge, and a BSc in Psychology at the University of Mannheim.
+I completed my DPhil in Experimental Psychology at Oxford in 2023, supervised by Nick Yeung and Dan Bang, where I examined the role of confidence in adaptive decision-making.
+Prior to this, I studied for an MSc in Cognitive and Decision Sciences at UCL, an MPhil in Management at the University of Cambridge, and a BSc in Psychology at the University of Mannheim.

 Recent publications